corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/management-console/_index.md

 ## Installation

-1. Put `node-management-plugin-<release>.jar` into the `plugins` directory in the Gateway service
+1. Put `node-management-plugin-<release>.jar` into the `plugins` directory in the Gateway Service
-2. Put `auth-baseline-node-management-<release>.jar` into the `plugins` directory in the Auth service.
+2. Put `auth-baseline-node-management-<release>.jar` into the `plugins` directory in the Auth Service.

 ## Configuration